Heisenberg0712/Note-App/README.md

 ## Getting Started

-Note It is a note taking app built using flutter and firebase firestore.
+*"Note It" is a note taking app built using flutter and firebase firestore.
 The purpose of developing this project was to learn the integration of firebase and flutter.
 For grid view, i used the staggered_grid_view plugin.

 ## Screenshots